 - Spare income with growth.
 With higher rates of economic growth, people have more discretionary income after paying for basic necessities; therefore, they are more amenable to paying higher prices in return for better environmental standards.

 - Focus on living standards as opposed to real GDP.
 Traditional economic theory concentrates on increasing real GDP and rates of economic growth.
 But there is a growing awareness the link between economic growth and living standards can be weak.
 Focusing on living standards can become politically popular.

 - De-industrialisation.
-Initially economic development leads to shift from farming to manufacturing.
+Initially, economic development leads to shifting from farming to manufacturing.
 This leads to greater environmental degradation.
-However, increased productivity and rising real incomes see a third shift from industrial to service sector.
+However, increased productivity and rising real incomes see a third shift from industrial to the service sector.
 An economy like the UK has seen industrialisation shrink as a share of the economy.
-The service sector usually has lower environmental impact than manufacturing.
+The service sector usually has a lower environmental impact than manufacturing.

 - Empirical evidence is mixed.
 There is no guarantee that economic growth will see a decline in pollutants.

 - Pollution is not simply a function of income, but many factors.
 For example, the effectiveness of government regulation, the development of the economy, population levels.

 - Global pollution.
 Many developed economies have seen a reduction in industry and growth in the service sector, but they are still importing goods from developing countries.
 In that sense, they are exporting environmental degradation.
 Pollution may reduce in the UK, US, but countries who export to these countries are seeing higher levels of environmental degradation.
 One example is with regard to deforestation.
 Higher-income countries tend to stop the process of deforestation, but at the same time, they still import meat and furniture from countries who are creating farmland out of forests.